-Dr. Niemz, a native of Germany, received her undergraduate degree in chemistry in 1992 at the University of Konstanz in Germany and her PhD in chemistry in 1999 at the University of Massachusetts Amherst.
+Dr. Angelika Niemz, a native of Germany, received her undergraduate degree in chemistry in 1992 at the University of Konstanz in Germany and her PhD in chemistry in 1999 at the University of Massachusetts Amherst.
 After working as a postdoctoral fellow in chemical engineering at the California Institute of Technology, she joined KGI in February 2002 as an Assistant Professor.
-In 2008 she became an Associate Professor and in 2009, after a six-month sabbatical where she worked for Roche Molecular Diagnostics in Switzerland, she began serving as Director of Research at KGI and was named the Arnold and Mabel Beckman Professor.
+In 2008, she became an Associate Professor.
+In 2009, after a six-month sabbatical where she worked for Roche Molecular Diagnostics in Switzerland, she began serving as Director of Research at KGI and was named the Arnold and Mabel Beckman Professor.
 She was promoted to Chair of Business and Bioengineering for the Henry E. Riggs School of Applied Life Sciences in March 2021.

-Dr. Niemz teaches courses on medical diagnostics, high throughput technologies, and instrumentation development at KGI.
-Additionally, she has taught short courses on IVD automation and nanobiotechnology at the annual conference of the Association for Laboratory Automation for seven years.
+Niemz teaches courses on medical diagnostics, high throughput technologies, and instrumentation development at KGI.
+Additionally, she has taught short courses on IVD automation and nanobiotechnology at the Association for Laboratory Automation’s annual conference for seven years.
 She has obtained independent research funding from the National Science Foundation, the National Institutes of Health, and the Department of Defense, and has frequently served on grant review panels.

-Dr. Niemz is a member of the American Chemical Society, the American Association for Clinical Chemistry, and the Association for Laboratory Automation.
+Niemz is a member of the American Chemical Society, the American Association for Clinical Chemistry, and the Association for Laboratory Automation.
 Beyond her research and other scholarly activities, she obtained funding for and organized a summer undergraduate research program at KGI for the past eight years.
-Dr. Niemz has also coordinated K-12 outreach activities, including internship opportunities for high school teachers and students.
+Niemz has also coordinated K-12 outreach activities, including internship opportunities for high school teachers and students.

 Vandeventer PE, Weigel KM, Salazar J, Erwin B, Irvine B, Doebler R, Nadim A, Cangelosi GA, Niemz A. “Mechanical Disruption of Lysis-Resistant Bacterial Cells by Use of a Miniature, Low-Power, Disposable Device”.
 Journal of Clinical Microbiology 2011 Jul;49(7):2533-2539